With billions of people owning and using smartphones, email has become a lucrative marketing tool.

 9. 18.9% of Emails Are Opened on Fridays

-Campaign Monitor does an exciting study.
-According to the study, Friday is the best day for email marketers since more people prefer to open emails on Friday than on the rest of the weekdays.
+According to that study, Friday is the best day for email marketers since more people prefer to open emails on Friday than on the rest of the weekdays.

 Tuesday and Thursday have the highest click-to-open rates, which is 14%.
 And Saturday has the lowest email open rate, which is 17%.

 10. 6 Hours a Day on Email